About Us

 Why It Matters

-of those students reported not having used a condom during their last sexual encounter, and 86.7% have never been tested for HIV
+of those students reported not having used a condom during their last sexual encounter

-LGBT-inclusive education was already a patchwork system in the state of Florida.
-With legislation like HB1557, more commonly known as the “Don’t Say Gay” bill, making LGBT-inclusive education even harder to access, the need for resources that are easily accessible both outside of and within an academic setting is only increasing as young people consume more information through digital media.
+With LGBTQ-inclusive education even harder to access, the need for resources that are easily accessible both outside of and within an academic setting is only increasing as young people consume more information through digital media.